metno/S-ENDA-documentation/source/use_case_climate_projection.rst

 Because it is very easy for consumers to misinterpret the data (see note above in under normal flow), the distribution of the data is somewhat limited.

-One can download particular aggregations of the data her: https://klimaservicesenter.no/faces/desktop/scenarios.xhtml https://nedlasting.nve.no/klimadata/kss
+One can download particular aggregations of the data here: https://klimaservicesenter.no/faces/desktop/scenarios.xhtml https://nedlasting.nve.no/klimadata/kss